ALSETLab/2019_Modelica_Conf_DAESolvers4LargeHybridModels/README.md

 - Load the OpenIPSL library distributed with this repository.
 - File/Open `./package.mo`
 - To be completed

+## Modifications made to the N44 model to introduce state events
+To create a state event a new electric power generator at bus 5610 was included.
+The generator is equipped with a controller modeled using the EXST1 "IEEE Type AC2A Excitation System" model from OpenIPSL.
+In addition, to trigger the state event, a fault model (pwFault) was added to bus 5603 near this new generator, as shown in the following figure.

 ## Development and contribution